In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 You had to deal with banks, the respective credit card companies, and other additional services that were poorly explained and sold by third parties.

-This is to explain how accepting the credit card as a form of payment was complicated, and the whole process was poorly defined.
-People got into the deal without knowing what it entails to use credit cards as a form of payment.
+This explains how accepting credit cards as a form of payment was complicated and poorly defined.
+People got into the deal without knowing what using credit cards for payment entails.

 The added services on Stripe, such as fraud protection, fixed rates regardless of the network, and an application programming interface (API), allowed the founders of this app to add card processing to their apps quickly.